 Xiaohongshu: THE App for Selling High-end and Luxury Cosmetics in China

 Founded in 2013, Xiaohongshu (小红书) also known as ‘The Little Red Book’ and ‘RED’, is a social media and one of the world’s largest community e-commerce platforms.
-Over the years, it has grown to become China’s foremost shopping platform in terms of beauty, fashion and luxury products.
-As of 2021, Xiaohongshu is boasting over 300 million registered users and 85 million monthly active users.
-It was also valued at more than USD 3 billion in 2018 and has the support of giants like Alibaba, Tencent, Zhenfund, Genesis Capital, etc.
+Over the years, it has grown to become China’s foremost shopping platform in terms of beauty, fashion, and luxury products.

 Having a Chinese website is mandatory if you want to enter the Chinese market.
 Of course, you will be able to attract much more Chinese consumers than having a website in English.
 Having a Chinese website is also necessary if you want to appear on search engines like Baidu.

-Promote your High-end Skincare through Chinese social media
+Promote Your High-end Skincare Products through Chinese Social Media

 Introduced in 2011 by Tencent, WeChat is one of China’s top tech companies.
 With one billion monthly active users, it is the most popular messaging app in China but it also has a large ecosystem of services.
 Thanks to WeChat, you will be able to create H5 Brochures, promote your products through Wechat moments, etc.

 Launched in 2009 by the Chinese technology company Sina Corporation (新浪), Weibo (微博) is one of the biggest social media platforms in China.
 As its name indicates (“micro-blog”), Weibo provides micro-blogging services and is often compared to Twitter.
 However, it has evolved into a microblogging hybrid with Instagram, Pinterest, Reddit, and YouTube over the years.